Citizen Voices Need to be Amplified

 According to Florida’s Department of Juvenile Justice, 65% of the youth in the care of the Department of Juvenile Justice have a mental illness or substance abuse issue.
 Examined more closely, the data shows that 32.9% of all youth in custody have a history of mental health problems and 53.4% are currently using drugs.
 These numbers are disproportionately higher for girls with 48.8% of girls in custody having a history of mental health issues, and 55.7% abusing substances.

 Treating mental health and substance abuse issues before a child enters the justice system could save the state an estimated $53,665 per youth.
 It would also avoid potentially worsening mental health, as youth may develop trauma and trauma-induced disorders like PTSD that can compound their existing mental health needs.

 - Reduce the number of children who are Baker Acted: Training is needed to help identify children who truly need involuntary examinations/emergency mental health services.
 Parameters need to be in place to ensure all behavioral supports have been exhausted and the child is truly to themselves or others before a Baker Act is utilized.
 There also should be a minimum age limit.

 - Increase investment in quality community mental health and substance abuse treatment programs: Access to services before children and families are in crisis can save the state money in the long run.

-What the Children’s Campaign Is Saying…
+What American Children’s Campaign is Saying…